Big Sur California, USA Travel Guide

 Features four historic lime kilns from the 19th century, nestled within a lush redwood forest.
 Offers trails to the kilns and a picturesque waterfall, plus beach access.

-Big Sur is rich with natural wonders begging to be explored, beyond its iconic landmarks.
+The Greatest meeting of land and sea is full of natural wonders begging to be explored, beyond its iconic landmarks.

 Famous for unique purple sand from manganese garnet and Keyhole Arch.
 Best at sunset for photographic opportunities.